felixlopz/hubrise-test-task/content/apps/glovo/en/receive-orders.md

 Glovo uses two different codes to identify orders, which are stored in the following HubRise fields:

-- `custom_fields.glovo_code`: the ID that appears on the invoice and that Glovo support teams use to identify the order.
+- `ref`: the ID that appears on the invoice and that Glovo support teams use to identify the order.
 - `collection_code`: a three-digit ID used by couriers to pick up orders.

 ### Items